🚀 Unlock Next-Level Storage Speed & Capacity — Because Your Data Deserves the Fast Lane

-The Pexesat322i is a professional-grade 2-port PCIe SATA III controller card featuring the ASM1061 chipset, delivering up to 6Gbps data transfer speeds.
-It supports both internal SATA and external eSATA drives with Port Multiplier functionality, compatible across Windows platforms and multiple PCIe slot types.
-Designed for easy installation and reliable performance, it’s the go-to solution for expanding your system’s storage with confidence.
+The PEXESAT322I is a professional-grade 2-port PCIe SATA III controller card delivering 6Gbps transfer speeds.
+It supports both internal SATA and external eSATA drives, compatible with Windows and SATA SSDs/HDDs.
+Featuring the ASM1061 chipset, it offers advanced features like NCQ and Port Multiplier for optimized performance.
+Designed for easy installation with full and low-profile brackets, it’s backed by a 2-year warranty and lifetime tech support, making it the go-to choice for IT professionals seeking reliable storage expansion.

 | ASIN | B00952N2DQ |